berto-dev/wamp-theme/README.md

 !!!
 Not use www folder for your site/app.
 This version of theme is directly for connect an external folder via an alias.
 !!!
 Make a backup of www folder for override it

+    0 - raccomended: install latest wamp with php 8.1.X https://sourceforge.net/projects/wampserver/files/latest/download

     1 - Move your project out of www

     2 - Backup your wamp classic empty www folder

     3 - Change your www whit this themifized version

     4 - www it's now only fo localhost projects list so...<br>
         Connect the new project location (project per project) in new alias, exemple:<br>
         ex version no alias-> www/mysite01/<br>
         to -> c:/myproject/mysite01<br>